mattborja/sig3/README.md

 # Identity Assertion Registry

-This repository provides a registry for identity assertion claims, detailing the minimal information needed to substantiate each claim and its validity level.
+This repository provides a centralized registry for maintaining identity assertion claims and corresponding evidences, detailing the minimal information needed to substantiate each claim and its validity level.

 ## Schema
 **Key**: The full length unique fingerprint identifier for the GPG key being attested.